ga-wdi-exercises/checkpoint-04/README.md

 ### Question 5

 Describe what an ERD is, and why we create them for applications.
-Also give an example what the attributes and relationships might be for the following entities (no need to draw an ERD):
+Also give an example of what the attributes and relationships might be for the following entities (no need to draw an ERD):
 * Genie
 * Lamp